The case for funding public transportation

 As citizens who love where we live, and who care deeply about the future of our city and region, we have the right to insist on a comprehensive, structural solution that is principled and fair, that distributes the pain of revenue generation across modes, and that demonstrates a high level of generational responsibility.

 The often repeated approach of raising or raiding the sales tax, increasing T fares, reducing service, and refusing to introduce a fair and multi-modal approach to our transportation funding system has failed to solve the systemic problem.
 Each time we take these steps we seem to expect a different result.
 But the result is always the same: the problem is never fixed.
 The good news is that we don’t have to reinvent the wheel, or conduct yet another study to know what needs to be done.
-There are
+There are solutions.

 As we consider our options, it is important to begin by understanding that we are at the beginning of an historic transition in the ways we power and pay for our transportation system.
 Understanding and mastering this transition is critical to fashioning a funding solution that will work beyond the immediate short term, and that will position us to capture our transportation future.